Get help finding somewhere to live if you’re a refugee or an asylum seeker.

 Refugees: apply for help from the council

-You can apply to the council for help if you’re homeless and you've been granted:
+You can ask the council for help if you’re homeless and you've been granted:

 - refugee status